 Public Meeting Presentations

-NOAA Fisheries will make presentations at a number of upcoming meetings.
+NOAA Fisheries made presentations at a number of meetings around the country.
 View the full list.

 NOAA Fisheries last revised the National Standard 1 guidelines in 2009 following passage of the Magnuson-Stevens Reauthorization Act of 2006.
 Based on experience gained during the development and implementation of annual catch limits and accountability measures to end and prevent overfishing, NOAA Fisheries believes the National Standard guidelines can be improved to enhance the utility of the guidelines for managers and the public.
 These proposed revisions address input received from councils, the commercial and recreational fishing industry, environmental organizations, and other stakeholders during an Advance Notice of Proposed Rulemaking in 2012.

 The Advance Notice of Proposed Rulemaking provided the public with a formal opportunity to comment on the specific ideas mentioned, as well as to propose any additional ideas and solutions that could improve the National Standard 1 guidelines.
 The public comment period lasted from May 3, 2012 to October 12, 2012.
 NOAA Fisheries received 76 letters from councils, State Agencies, environmental non-governmental organizations (NGOs), the fishing industry, restaurateurs, and the public.
 NOAA Fisheries also received comments from 46,155 individuals who participated in 3 letter/postcard writing campaigns.
 A summary of the comments received is available for review.
 To view the original comments, please visit www.regulations.gov and enter “NOAA-NMFS-2012-0059” in the keyword search.

 In addition to the Advance Notice of Proposed Rulemaking, issues related to the National Standard guidelines were discussed at other public forums including: